-While tools like Apple’s Siri, Amazon’s Alexa, Google Assistant, Microsoft’s Cortana and IBM’s Watson are the best known, many businesses use text-based IVA applications to provide customer service.
+The best-known examples of IVA include Apple’s Siri, Amazon’s Alexa, Google Assistant, and IBM’s Watson, but many businesses use text-based intelligent virtual agent applications to enhance customer service.

 |Rule-based structure that can handle straight-forward FAQ||AI can better interpret queries, leading to more specific answers|

 |Robotic, formulaic answers||Language resembles human speech|

 |Only able to understand specific inputs with no margin for error||Able to process queries with spelling errors, slang, grammatical mistakes, or confusing language|

 |Uses auto-assigning routing logic to connect with agents||Routes users based on agent availability and context|

 |Provides a small or limited number of services||Handles personalized services including data retrieval, bill payment, profile updates, and more|

 How Do Intelligent Virtual Assistants Work?

 Intelligent virtual assistants process a user’s text or speech input, identify keywords and intent, and then use integrated software to provide an answer or take action.